gala54/cp-templates/docs/modular.md

 ### Overview

-> A class that supports arithmetic operations with a modulus
+> A class that supports arithmetic operations under mod

 ### Usage